 The trivia items below may give away important plot points.

-The scene where the cat bites on the Christmas lights cord and gets electrocuted was nearly cut from the movie.
-Prior to the first test screening, the studio executives wanted the scene taken out, fearing that it might offend some viewers, but producer Matty Simmons begged them to leave the scene in and they eventually gave in to his request.
-After the first test screening, the test audience scored the cat electrocution scene as their No. 1 favorite scene throughout the entire movie.
+The scene where the cat bit the Christmas lights cord and got electrocuted, was nearly cut from the movie.
+Prior to the first test screening, the studio executives wanted the scene taken out, fearing that it might offend some viewers, but Producer Matty Simmons begged them to leave the scene in, and they eventually gave in to his request.
+After the first test screening, the test audience scored the cat electrocution scene as their number one favorite scene throughout the entire movie.